joshjung/progression/README.md

 Progression reports a `0.0` - `1.0` progress of a tree of tasks where each task can have an arbitrarily assigned weight (default weight is 1.0 per task).

+Within the tree of tasks, tasks can either be in progress or completed.

-Tasks can be a simple object or another Progression object.
+Tasks can be a simple object with an `id` and `weight` or another Progression object, allowing you to build complex trees of asynchronous tasks and keep track of how "done" the entire process is.

 Examples
 ========